SURFnet/honas/README.md

 ##### Notes

-The following notes apply to the parsing of DNS logs.
+The following notes apply to the collection and storage of DNS logs.

 - The timestamp value is ignored and "now" is used when processing the entries in the state file
 - All host names are expected to be in ASCII, other Unicode host names should be [punycode](https://en.wikipedia.org/wiki/Punycode) encoded